-The findings of Tables 7 and 8 show that the contributions of trade with China to the output of the studied economies increase (in AMG and DCCE-MG estimations), or are almost unchanged (in CCE-MG estimation) over time.
+unchanged (in CCE-MG estimation) over time.
 Namely, in the static models, during 2008-2016 each 1% increase in imports value from China, lead to 0.055% (in AMG model) increase in growth in its partners after the crisis, compared to 0.048% over the whole period (for CCE-MG are 0.071% and 0.074%, respectively).
-In contrast, the corresponding numbers for EDE are 0.076% for post-crisis and 0.097% for the whole period in CCE-MG model, respectively (0.047% and 0.062% for AMG models).
+In contrast, the corresponding numbers for EME are 0.076% for post-crisis and 0.097% for the whole period in CCE-MG model (0.047% and 0.062% for AMG models, respectively).
 Imports from AdE also contribute smaller to growth over time, 0.125% for the whole period and 0.093% for the post-crisis in CCE-MG model (0.105% and 0.076%, respectively, for AMG model).
-More obviously, in the dynamic setting, the long-run effects of imports from China after the crisis are almost 50% higher than that in the whole period while imports from EDE and AdE, both in short and long terms, contribute lower to growth in post-crisis period in almost all specifications.
-The global financial crisis can be seen as a turning point for China's increasing role in driving the growth in the developing world.
+More obviously, in the dynamic setting, the long-run effects of imports from China after the crisis are almost 50% higher than that in the whole period while imports from EME and AdE, both in short and long-run, contribute less to growth in post-crisis period in almost all specifications.
+Therefore, the global financial crisis can be seen as a turning point for China's increasing role in driving the growth in the developing world.

-On the contrary, regarding the role of exports during the crisis, our models indicate trivial contributions of exports to China.
+Regarding the role of exports during the crisis, our models indicate trivial contributions of exports to China.
 Using a smaller sample of only 8 Asian partner countries, Park and Shin (2011) show the non-robust effects of exports to China on growth.
 The argument that exports to China support the recovery of the developing economies, or in other words, China's demand can supplement that of the advanced economies in driving growth in the developing world, still lacks robust evidence.